cometbft/cometbft/spec/mempool/mempool.md

 This happens with an `update` call to the mempool.
 Before doing this call, consensus takes a `lock` on the mempool.
 It then `flush` the connection with the client application.
+When `flush` returns, all the pending validation requests are answered and/or dropped.
 Both operations aim at preventing any concurrent `checkTx` while the mempool is updated.
-At the end of `update`, all the transactions still in the mempool are re-validated against the new state of the client application.
+At the end of `update`, all the transactions still in the mempool are re-validated (asynchronously) against the new state of the client application.
-This procedure is executed asynchronously with a call to `recheckTxs`.
+This procedure is executed with a call to `recheckTxs`.
 Finally, consensus removes its lock on the mempool by issuing a call to `unlock`.

 ## Formalization